tripsy-eth/aboutme/README.md

 <a href="https://steamcommunity.com/id/disistripsy" target="_blank">
 <img src=https://img.shields.io/badge/steam-%23000000.svg?style=for-the-badge&logo=steam&logoColor=white alt=steam style="margin-bottom: 5px;" />
 </a>

-## Hey there 👋, I am Tripsy!
+## Hey there 👋, I am tripsy!

 ### Glad to see you here!

 Hi there!
-I'm a seasoned generalist with over six years of experience creating and delivering innovative solutions for iconic brands.
-My expertise lies in scaling solutions that excite consumers and grow communities.

-My primary skillset lies in handling business operations, community, design, and sometimes support.
+I'm a seasoned generalist with over six years of experience creating and delivering cool solutions for iconic brands and companies.
+I specialize in cross-functional campaign ideation and execution across various departments such as operations, product features, community, design, sales, partnerships, and sometimes support (Trust me, it's not as easy as it sounds) - basically a product manager?
+XD

-I am currently expanding my skillset by learning front-end development!
-The journey has been a breeze so far, I love learning new technologies!
+My experience working with startups has taught me to wear multiple hats and evolve beyond my imagination.
+I love working with builders to create products that make life easier.
+It's a thrill to see an idea come to life and have a real impact on people's lives.

+If you want to talk ideation, operations, or anything in between, don't hesitate to reach out to me on LinkedIn.

+Let's collaborate and build something awesome together! 🔥

 <br/>

-## Rapidfire
+## rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working at [Bandit Network - A Web 3 Platform,](https://bandit.network/) handling the Business Operations side of things!
+- 🔭 I’m currently working at [Bandit Network - A Web 3 Platform,](https://bandit.network/) handling the Business Operations side of things.

-- 🌱 I’m currently learning Front-End development and Storytelling that moves people!
+- 🌱 Currently learning Front-End development, Product Management and Storytelling that moves people!

-- ❓ Ask me about anything related to Web3!
+- ❓ Ask me about anything related to Web3, I've been in this space for 2.5 years now.

-- ⚡ I love playing games and watching anime when I am not learning or coding or brainstorming a campaign.
+- ⚡ I love playing games and watching anime or reading startup books when I am not learning or coding or brainstorming a campaign.

 </td><td valign="top" width="50%">